lumberjackdev/website/_posts/2021-05-14-spring-boot-k8s-deployment.md

 ### Updating a Deployment
 Previously when working directly with Pods, the configuration could not be updated directly.
 The Pods would need to be deleted and recreated in order to update their configuration in anyway (such as changing underlying container image).
 Deployments do not have this restriction.
-To demonstrate how to update the deployment created earlier, we'll add a container port to the Pod template of the Deployment:
+To demonstrate how to update the deployment created earlier, we add a container port to the Pod template of the Deployment:

 ```yaml
 # kubernetes/deployment.yaml